-On the day that I am writing this, I just told my class that there are one hundred more days until Christmas.
-That means there are sixty-nine days until Thanksgiving.
+On the day that I was writing this, I had just told my class that there are 100 more days until Christmas.
+That means there are 69 days until Thanksgiving.

 Yet, I know that some people get stressed out when they think about the holidays because there is so much to do.
 The best thing that I have found to help is to be thoroughly prepared.
 Here are some ways to do this:

 1. Prepare as Much Food as Possible in Advance

 I love how she prepares the cake and the cake toppings.
 I do leaves on my pumpkin pie and this tutorial shows me how to get the pinched look without having a pie pan that does that.

 The only thing I would change is that I prefer my pie crust to be made with lard.
 I love the flakiness and feel that it is more authentic this way.
 So I would follow her directions but use my recipe and you can do the same.